Afissard/Cours_obsidian/Anglais Technique/INFORMATION.md

-Next week during the "tiré sur les problèmes avec un fusil" *troubleshooting*, take notes on a problem and solution mentioned in your booklet
+Next week during the "tiré sur les problèmes avec un fusil" *troubleshooting*, take notes on a problem and solution mentioned in your booklet.